CCBR/build-renee-refs/README.md

 This repo is on biowulf at `/data/CCBR_Pipeliner/db/PipeDB/GDC_refs`

-The snakemake workflow will
-download references from Entrez and [GDC](https://gdc.cancer.gov/about-data/gdc-data-processing/gdc-reference-files), add viruses and decoys to the hg19 fasta, and execute `renee build` for the hg38 and hg19 genome versions specified in the config file.
+The snakemake workflow downloads references from Encode, Entrez, and [GDC](https://gdc.cancer.gov/about-data/gdc-data-processing/gdc-reference-files), adds viruses and decoys to the hg19 fasta, and executes `renee build` for the hg38 and hg19 genome versions specified in the config file.

+> The hg38 fasta files were downloaded from the GDC with virus and decoy sequences already added,
+> while we added these sequences to the hg19 fasta from Encode using this snakemake workflow.

 ```sh
 module load snakemake/7